Time Will Tell (Hebe Tien album)

 Time Will Tell (無人知曉) is the fifth studio album by Taiwanese Mandopop artist Hebe Tien from the girl group S.H.E.
 The CD album was released on September 25, 2020, followed by LP record that was released on 4 November 2020.
 This is the first studio album released through her new label Pourquoi Pas Music (PQPMusic) and partnership with her management A TUNE Music, after parting ways with her previous label HIM International Music.

 At the 32nd Golden Melody Awards, Tien was awarded the Best Female Mandarin Singer for Time Will Tell, along with two other awards out of seven nominations.

 Background and development

 In September 2018, Tien along with the other S.H.E members officially left HIM International Music after 17 years and founded her own management company, A TUNE Music (樂来樂好).
 On December 29, 2018, Tien released her first song after her departure from HIM, "Jasper Night" for the Chinese film Long Day's Journey into Night and will eventually release "Still Early" for the film Midnight Diner, her first song released in cooperation with PQPMusic in September 2019.

-In April 30, 2019, Tien as the director of A TUNE Music held a press conference to announce her partnership with PQPMusic.
+On April 30, 2019, Tien as the director of A TUNE Music held a press conference to announce her partnership with PQPMusic.
 In the press conference, there were five bricks and two crabs cleverly juxtaposed with the logos of the two companies hinting at Tien's fifth studio album and her second concert tour.
 It was then revealed that both projects already entered the preparatory stage.